surdebmalya/oWo-Translator/README.md

 >>> owo_convertor('Nice Man!')
 >>> Nyice Man! 🙂
 ```
+## Use via our website
+- Translator in python.
+Use the app for free [here.](https://translator.theroyakash.repl.co/)
+- API coming soon for you to use directly with your app.

 ## Thanks
 Special thanks to *Zenrac*.
 I came accross about this translator from [here](https://github.com/Zenrac/TextToOwO)